 On October 1, 2010, the Company adopted the FASB Accounting Standards Update (ASU) 2009-16, Transfers and Servicing (Topic 860), Accounting for Transfers of Financial Assets, which amended the derecognition guidance for financial asset transfers, eliminated the concept of a qualifying special-purpose entity (QSPE) and required more information about transfers of financial assets, including securitization transactions, as well as a company's continuing exposure to the risks related to transferred financial assets.
 On October, 1, 2010, the Company also adopted ASU 2009-17, Consolidation (Topic 810), Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities, which amended the consolidation guidance applicable to variable interest entities.
-The amendments significantly affected the overall consolidation analysis under ASC 810 and changed the way entities account for securitizations and special purpose entities as a result of the elimination of the QSPE concept.
-At adoption, management determined that while the securitization entities are variable interest entities, the Company is not considered the primary beneficiary of the entities as it does not have the power to control the entities.
+The amendments significantly affected the overall consolidation analysis under ASC 810 and changed the way entities account for securitizations and special purpose entities as a result of the primary beneficiary of the entities as it does not have the power to control the entities.
 As a result, the adoption did not have a material impact on the Company's consolidated financial statements.